 Like any other electric toothbrush, the heads on the brush need replacing every 3 months on average.

-Just like other brands, the heads for this brush as bespoke to SONIC Chic.
+Just like other brands, the Sonic Chic toothbrush heads are bespoke to this brand.

 Unlike the Sonicare, Oral-B and Colgate brands that dominate, the availability of SONIC Chic heads is limited.
 Thus, those gap year travellers touring the world will need to stock up on spares before leaving as it will be more difficult to source when travelling internationally.
 This issue is not faced with a major brand.